 As a general rule, any ticket issued prior to a park that existed can only be used at parks that existed at the time the ticket was issued, but the rules have been fairly relaxed so almost any ticket issued prior to Animal Kingdom’s opening can be used there.

 An Annual Pass (AP) option is also available to the general public.
 The pass offers unlimited major park admissions (including park hopping) for one year.
-There are two – a Platinum Pass, which gets you into the four main parks, and the Platinum Plus Pass, which adds in unlimited admissions the two water parks, Disney’s Oak Trail golf course (green fees only, reservation required), and the ESPN Wide World of Sports complex (not including ticketed events).
+As of August 2021, there is only one option, the Disney Incredi-Pass, which gets you into the four main parks, but you can purchase the Water Parks and Sports option , which adds in unlimited admissions to Blizzard Beach and Typhoon Lagoon water parks, the Oak Trail golf course (greens fees only), FootGolf experience at Oak Trail, Fantasia Gardens and Winter Summerland miniature golf courses (one round prior to 4pm only), and ESPN Wide World of Sports complex (excluding special events that are separately ticketed).

 These Annual Passes also include free parking at the theme parks, so if you are staying somewhere other than a Walt Disney World Resort, this could factor in to your decision to purchase as well.
 And that is just among the various other perks that an AP holder can get, such as room discounts, dining discounts, and more, which can vary and are too numerous to list here.

-The Platinum Pass price is $1195, and the Platinum Plus Pass is $1295, and the same price for all guests 3 and over.
-There are different prices for DVC Members (see below) and Florida Residents, and they may also have additional Annual Pass options as well.
+The Disney Incredi-Pass price is $1299 and an additional $99 for the Water Parks and Sports option, and the same price for all guests 3 and over.
+DVC Members and Florida Residents may have different pricing (not as of August 2021), and they may also have additional Annual Pass options as well that may be cheaper but with more restrictions.

 Annual Pass Vouchers/Exchange Certificates